jpmondet/devnet_training/maths_4_dev_and_networking/transforms.md

 ### Discrete-time Fourier Transform

+Used to sample a discrete signal

 x[nT] <-> SUM(x[nT].e^(-jOMEGA.nT)) for n = -INF to +INF

 and its inverse : x[nT] = 1/OMEGAs.INTEGRAL(X(jOMEGA)e^(jOMEGA.nT)dOMEGA) from 0 to OMEGAs  (OMEGAs = 2PI/T)

+However, in practice, Discrete-Time-and-Frequency Fourier Transform is what is really used:

+X[jk.OMEGA0] = 1/NT.SUM(x[nT].e^(-jk.OMEGA0.nT)) for n=0 to N-1

+Its inverse being x[nt] = T.SUM(X[jk.OMEGA0].e^(jk.OMEGA0.nT)) for k=0 to N-1

 ### Aliasing

 Two non-identical signals whose sampled versions are identical are said to be aliases of each other.

-Nyquist criterion : to prevent aliasing, the sampling function should have a frequency that is at least twice that of the highest frequency component of a signal
+Nyquist criterion : to prevent aliasing, the sampling function should have a frequency that is at least twice that of the highest frequency component of a signal (which is the basis of all media sampling : audio, video, etc.)

 ### The Z Transform